openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### instance
 _Type: [Instance](other#instance) &bull; Cardinality: MANY_

-Specific materialization or version of the result.
-For example, you can have one result with three instances: one is the pre-print, one is the post-print, one is the published version.
+Specific materialization or version of the research product.
+For example, you can have one research product with three instances: one is the pre-print, one is the post-print, one is the published version.

 ```json
 "instance": [